casper-network/casper-node/smart_contracts/contracts_as/example/increment-counter/README.md

 ### Step 3.
 Defining the `Call` Function

-We will also define the `Call` function that will start the code execution and perform the actual code installation.
-This function initializes the contract by setting the counter to 0 and creates `NamedKeys` in the current context.
-Specifically, it creates the keys `counter_package_name` and `counter_access_uref`.
+We will also define the `Call` function that will start the code execution and perform the contract installation.
+This function initializes the contract by setting the counter to 0 and creating `NamedKeys` to be passed to the contract.
+Specifically, it creates the keys `counter_package_name` and `counter_access_uref` which will persist within the contract's context.

 Further, it establishes the entry points `entryPointInc` and `entryPointGet` tied to their respective functions as defined above.
 Finally, it creates a key with the `ContractHash` to allow access to the installed contract code.